waferbaby/dimples/README.md

 ## Date formats

-These are currently used to define the auto-generated title for each type of archive page, and are also passed to Ruby's `strftime` [Time method](http://ruby-doc.org/core-2.4.0/Time.html#method-i-strftime "The strftime method of the Time class.") method.
+These are currently used to define the auto-generated title for each type of archive page, and are also passed to Ruby's `strftime` [Time method](http://ruby-doc.org/core-2.4.0/Time.html#method-i-strftime "The strftime method of the Time class.").

 Key | Default | Description
 ----|---------|-------------